 - Ghana: Thought to have one of the better education systems in Africa, so easier to volunteer in.
 However, the urban and rural divide is evident and you will have fewer resources in rural areas.
 However, this is an opportunity for you to make a difference.

-- Cambodia: Beautiful country to explore while volunteering.
-Another country with a huge youth population and a small amount of skilled teachers.
+- Cambodia: A beautiful country to explore while volunteering.
+Cambodia is another country with a huge youth population and a small number of skilled teachers.
 You may be overwhelmed with responsibility, but will make a huge difference.
 Find out more: Teaching English in Cambodia.

 Your best option is to determine where you believe you can make the most impact on the local area, and which culture you want to immerse yourself in.
 This list may not be exhaustive, but is some of the best countries to volunteer in and where you can make the biggest impact.
 Do you have experience in another country you’d like to see here?
 Let us know in the comments below!